St Columba's Church, Long Tower: The Long Tower Today

+Clergy appointments in 21st century

-In the Diocese of Derry clergy appointments for 2010 significant changes were made by then-Bishop of Derry Séamus Hegarty, the Long Tower parish would have to share an administrator due to a priest shortage in the diocese.
+In the Diocese of Derry clergy appointments for 2010 significant changes were made by then-Bishop of Derry Séamus Hegarty, Long Tower parish would have to share an administrator due to a priest shortage in the diocese.
 Father Michael Canny, administrator of St Eugene's Cathedral, became administrator of Long Tower.
 The previous administrator of Long Tower, Father Roland Colhoun, was appointed curate to the Derry parish of Glendermott.
-Father Gerard Mongan CC remained as the Long Tower curate.
-The new changes took effect on 27 August 2010.

-In the diocesan appointments of August 2011, Father Paul Farren was appointed administrator of the Parish of Templemore.

 From October 2013, the Long Tower parish was given independent status once again.
 Father Edward Gallagher was appointed administrator, with Father Brendan Collins as curate.
 The Bishop of Derry, Most Reverend Donal McKeown is the Parish Priest of the Templemore Parish of the Long Tower and St Eugene's Cathedral.

 In August 2015, Bishop McKeown appointed Father Eamon Graham as the new administrator of the Long Tower Parish, with Father Edward Gallagher leaving the parish after two years as administrator.

 In September 2016, the diocese announced a large number of priest changes made by Bishop McKeown.
 The Long Tower bid farewell to Fathers Eamon Graham and Brendan Collins.
 Father Aidan Mullan was appointed the new administrator of the Long Tower Parish.
 Due to a shortage of priests in the diocese, Bishop McKeown felt the Long Tower could cope with just one resident priest, with help from the neighbouring cathedral parish when necessary.

-On Friday September 10th 2021, it was announced by the Long Tower Parish and the Diocese of Derry that the Long Tower administrator Father Aidan Mullan had died.
+On Friday September 10, 2021, it was announced by the Long Tower Parish and the Diocese of Derry that the Long Tower administrator Father Aidan Mullan had died.
 His remains were moved to his home parish of Omagh, County Tyrone, where he was buried after a Requiem Mass.

 Bishop McKeown announced on 15 September 2021 the appointment of Father Patrick Baker as the new Long Tower administrator.

-On Saturday 20 August 2022, Bishop McKeown announced clergy appointments in the diocese.
-He appointed Father Gerard Mongan as administrator of the Long Tower parish.
-Father Mongan returns to the Long Tower parish after a nine year absence, as Father Mongan was curate in the Long Tower from 2007 to 2013.
+In August 2022, Bishop McKeown appointed Father Gerard Mongan as administrator of the Long Tower parish.
+Father Mongan returns to the Long Tower parish after a nine-year absence, as Father Mongan was curate in the Long Tower from 2007 to 2013.
 Father Patrick Baker was appointed to the parishes of Burt, Inch & Fahan, and Buncrana as curate.